godamartonaron/GODA_pyPPG/docs/tutorials/PPG_anal.rst

 .. code-block:: python

-    data_path = "PPG_MAT_sample.mat" # the path of the file containing the PPG signal to be analysed start_sig = 0 # the first sample of the signal to be analysed end_sig = -1 # the last sample of the signal to be analysed (here a value of '-1' indicates the last sample) savingfolder = 'temp_dir'
+    data_path = "Sample_PPG_MAT_125Hz.mat" # the path of the file containing the PPG signal to be analysed start_sig = 0 # the first sample of the signal to be analysed end_sig = -1 # the last sample of the signal to be analysed (here a value of '-1' indicates the last sample) savingfolder = 'temp_dir'